 Stem cells can divide and multiply to produce further stem cells and/or differentiate into specialized cells that form the various tissues and organs in our bodies.
 In contrast to embryonic stem cells, which differentiate into all the specialized cells in a developing embryo, adult stem cells repair and replenish the various tissues in adult organisms.
 Thus, adult stem cells play a primary role in the maintenance of tissue health throughout our lives.

-One of the primary signaling pathways that regulate the self-renewal and differentiation of adult stem cells is the Wnt pathway, a term which refers to a group of signal transduction pathways that play a crucial role in tissue health, ranging from formation to replenishment and from repair to regeneration of various tissues.
+One of the primary signaling pathways that regulate the self-renewal and differentiation of adult stem cells is the Wnt pathway, which plays a crucial role in tissue health, ranging from formation to replenishment and from repair to regeneration of various tissues.